STEllAR-GROUP/tutorials/cscs2016/session1/README.md

 * the leaf nodes of the tree are the smallest bits of work you can express
     * but those leaf nodes might be broken further by HPX
     * even `parallel::for(...)` loops decompose into tasks
-    * parallel::algorithm's are made up of tasks
+    * all parallel::algorithm's are made up of tasks

 * HPX differs from (most) other libraries because the same API and the same scheduling/runtime can be used for the whole heirarchy of tasks